samtaylor1616/VulnerableWebsite/README.md

 # File breakdown, Vulnerabilities, & Solutions
 A detailed break down of the vulnerabilities and solutions can be found in Report.pdf

+## Future work
+Replace the bulky VM with a container such as Docker